akashinferno/Expense-Tracking-Agent/README.md

-# AI-Powered Google Sheets Expense Tracker
+# Google Sheets Expense Tracker Agent

 This project implements an AI-powered agent that automates expense tracking using natural language input.
 Users can type expenses in plain English, and the system automatically parses, categorizes, and logs them into Google Sheets.